After being sidelined for over a year, Indiana Pacers guard Victor Oladipo is set to return to action Wednesday night.

 Any time an All-Star calibre player returns to action, there is undoubtedly a ripple effect felt across the league and, more specifically, among the teams they are in direct competition with for playoff seeding.

-At the time of the report, the Pacers' 23-14 record was good for sixth in a developing Eastern Conference playoff picture that looks to be nowhere near its final form, which is where the Toronto Raptors first come in to play.
+At the time of his return, the Pacers' 30-17 record is good for sixth in a developing Eastern Conference playoff picture that looks to be nowhere near its final form, which is where the Toronto Raptors first come in to play.

-With a quick glance, it's pretty clear how this news directly impacts Toronto as Indiana is just one game back in the standings nearly halfway through the season without its biggest star.
+With a quick glance, it's pretty clear how this news directly impacts Toronto as Indiana is within striking distance after playing over half of the season without its biggest star.

 And it gets much deeper than that…